Distillery-Dev/ComfyUI-serverless/README.md

 The data store uses a hybrid storage strategy (in-RAM for speed, fallback to on-disk if required).

+This class is designed to be instantiated for each run and is best used as a context manager (`with` statement).
+At any point in time, there should be two WorkflowContext instances running:
+- The orchestrator instance, which holds the context for *all* runs and ensures the context is preserved across the run.
+It is best used as a context manager using a `with` statement that encapsulates the whole logic.
+- The nested instance, which holds the context for any single workflow run.
+It is created in the beginning of every nested workflow run.
+Once create, the nested instance receives a reference to the orchestrator context (called a "receipt"), loads/saves data from it accordingly, and then finally returns the receipt back to the orchestrator before the nested instance shuts down.

-#### 4. The `ComfyConnector` Class (The Wrapper)
+#### 4. ComfyConnector (The Instance Wrapper)

 ComfyConnector is a singleton class that acts as a Python wrapper to ComfyUI and allows us to pass workflows directly to its API.
 By choosing to nest a second ComfyUI server from within the runtime of ComfyUI, we liberate ourselves from the need to monkey patch the main ComfyUI instance in order to run a separate workflow, completely obviating our validation issues.

 Nesting two ComfyUI servers will also future-proof the code since we all it will take to run the run_sequential method is to pre-edit the workflow.json script to add to it the DiscomfortDataLoader node on top of the INPUT DiscomfortPorts.
 As the workflow.json structure is pretty solid at this point in time in the ComfyUI repository, this should make our code much less fragile to future developments of ComfyUI.

-ComfyConnector offers 4 methods that will be helpful:
+ComfyConnector offers 5 handy methods:

-- **create()**, which instantiates the singleton.
+- **create()**, which instantiates the singleton and starts a ComfyUI server.
-- **upload_data()**, to add (via disk memory) any required data (images, models etc) to the nested ComfyUI for execution.
-To avoid memory bloating, uploads flagged as ephemeral are automatically deleted when the server is killed.
+- **upload_data()**, to save to ComfyUI's folders any required data (images, models etc) for execution.
+To avoid memory bloating, uploads that are flagged as ephemeral are automatically deleted when the server is killed.
-- **run_workflow()**, to queue the pre-edited workflow.json for execution on the nested ComfyUI, receiving its history object in the end (which should contain the outputs of the workflow run)
+- **run_workflow()**, to queue a workflow.json for execution on the ComfyUI server managed by ComfyConnector, receiving its history object in the end (which contains the outputs of the workflow run).
 - **kill_api()**, to kill the nested ComfyUI server upon the end of the workflow run.
+- **get_prompt_from_workflow()**, to generate a ComfyUI-compatible prompt JSON from a workflow JSON.

+(Note: ComfyConnector is a standalone class.
+It does not depend on the rest of Discomfort and may be useful to anyone that needs to automatically launch, kill, queue workflows, or otherwise manage ComfyUI instances.)

-#### 4. Supporting Nodes
+#### 4. Internal Nodes (NOT user-facing, but used internally by the Discomfort code)
-- **DiscomfortFolderImageLoader**: Loads images from folders as batched tensors ✅
-- **DiscomfortImageDescriber**: Generates AI descriptions via OpenAI-compatible APIs ✅
-- **DiscomfortLoopExecutor**: (Planned) User-facing node for configuring loop execution, iterations, and conditions.
+- **DiscomfortContextSaver**: this is the node responsible for SAVING data TO context, ensuring a stateful workflow run.
+- **DiscomfortContextLoader**:  this is the node responsible for LOADING data FROM context, ensuring a stateful workflow run.

+The Internal Nodes replace DiscomfortPorts at runtime, simply by changing the class of the node inside the prompt JSON that will be sent for ComfyUI processing.

 ## 🚨 Current Issues